joshsedl/lando-drupal8-test-debugging/README.md

 3. Change into the cloned directory: 'cd lando-drupal8-test-debugging' (or rename it first as in TLDR)
 4. Optionally remove the .git directory (or `lando start` will do it for you!)
 5. Run 'lando start' from inside the app directory.
+6. Install the VS-Code Remote-Development Extension (extension name: ms-vscode-remote.vscode-remote-extensionpack)
+7. Open VSCode -> Go to "View" -> Select "Command Palette" (or press F1)
+8. Start the Command "Remote-Containers: Attach to running Container" and select /drupal8phpunit_appserver_1
+9. After VS-Code attached to the Container, it will ask you if you would like to install recommended Extensions, press install
+10. Your VS-Code has attached to your Container and you are ready to go!

 #### TLDR:
 ##### 8.x (latest Drupal 8 (^8) stable release)
-`git clone https://github.com/JPustkuchen/lando-drupal8-test-debugging.git -b 8.x drupal8phpunit && cd drupal8phpunit && lando start`
+`git clone https://github.com/joshsedl/lando-drupal8-test-debugging.git -b 8.x drupal8phpunit && cd drupal8phpunit && lando start`
-##### 9.x (latest Drupal 9 (^9) stable release)
-`git clone https://github.com/JPustkuchen/lando-drupal8-test-debugging.git -b 9.x drupal9phpunit && cd drupal9phpunit && lando start`

 ### Run!